10 Composition Techniques in Photography to Improve Your Skills

 5. Rule of Space

-When you try to take a picture of something moving, like a boat on the river, you need to understand the rule of space.
+When you try to take a picture of something in motion, such as a boat on the river, you need to understand the rule of space.
 This technique can make whoever sees your picture get into your realm of imagination.
-You have to capture the boat also space where is it going.
-With that kind of capture, people can imagine that the boat is going to ‘that’ way.
-If the boat is going the right way, you can put the boat on the very left of your frame so it can give more space in the middle to the right.
-That’s how you make a picture ‘moves’ in people’s minds.
+You have to capture the boat and also the space where it is going.
+With that kind of capture, people can imagine that the ship is going to ‘that’ way.
+If the boat is going the right way, you can position it on the very left of your frame, allowing more space in the middle to the right.
+That’s how you make a picture ‘move’ in people’s minds.

 6. Leading Lines

-If you want audience to focus on a certain focal point or main subject of your photograph, you can always provide some kind of imaginary road called leading lines to lead you audience’s attention.
-For example, you can utilize horizontal lines created by floor or paving stones to create leading lines toward the main subject.
+Leading lines are one of the most effective techniques in photography for guiding the viewer’s attention.
+Suppose you want the audience to focus on a particular focal point or main subject in your photograph.
+In that case, you can always provide some imaginary road, known as leading lines, to guide their attention.
+For example, you can utilize horizontal lines created by the floor or paving stones to create leading lines that draw the viewer’s attention toward the main subject.

 7. Leaving Negative Space

-Sometimes, all you need on your photograph is only the focal point or the main subject.
-It can be interesting to fill you photography composition with many things like using a frame or other composition tool.
+Sometimes, all you need for your photograph is only the focal point or the main subject.
+It can be interesting to enrich your photography composition with various elements, such as using a frame or other compositional tools.

-To apply this photography composition technique, you can simply take a picture and leave negative space as a background, like wall, blue sky, and others.
-With this photo composition, your audience can better focus on the main subject while giving the focal point some kind of breathing space.
+To apply this photography composition technique, take a picture and leave negative space as the background, such as a wall, blue sky, or other elements.
+With this photo composition, your audience can better focus on the main subject while giving the focal point some breathing space.

 8. Golden Triangles

-This photography composition technique can be used to introduced what photographers called ‘dynamic tension’.
+This photography composition technique can be used to introduce what photographers call ‘dynamic tension’.
 What does it mean?
-Well, in the world of composition techniques, vertical and horizontal lines symbolized stability.
+In the world of composition techniques in photography, vertical and horizontal lines symbolize stability.
 Diagonal line, however, implies instability.
-The diagonal line created by the triangle can be used to introduced the sense of instability in your photography composition.
+The diagonal line created by the triangle can be used to introduce a sense of instability in your photography composition.

 9. Diagonal and Triangle

-As we have discussed before, diagonals and triangles imply and create the sense of instability in the photography composition.
-Finding and creating diagonals and triangles do not always have to start with the rule of thirds.
-You can always find natural objects that are triangle-shaped or find a way to compose several objects and create imaginary diagonal line.
-This way, you can create interesting photos without bothering with the rule of thirds.
+As we have discussed before, diagonals and triangles imply and create a sense of instability in the photography composition.
+Finding and creating diagonals and triangles does not always require starting with the rule of thirds.
+You can always find natural objects that are triangle-shaped or find a way to compose several objects and create an imaginary diagonal line.
+These simple techniques in photography add interest and build a sense of movement.

 10. Balance Element

 Handling lots of negative space is quite simple.
-You just need to fill it with other objects.
-One good technique to introduce or include other objects in your photograph is by using what is called secondary subject.
-By using another subject, you put some ‘weight’ on the negative space created by the rule of thirds.
-Just make sure to not make the other subject is not more prominent than your main.
+You need to fill it with other objects.
+One effective techniques in photography for introducing or including different objects in your photograph is to use what is known as a secondary subject.
+By utilizing another subject, you add ‘weight’ to the negative space created by the rule of thirds.
+Just make sure that the other subject is not more prominent than your main one.